Group name: Dunfermline and West Fife Ramblers

 This group is a part of Forth Valley, Fife & Tayside Area.

 Walks are organised every two weeks, either Saturday or Sunday, in addition to occasional mid-week walks.
-In the summer programme, evening walks of 2-3 hours are scheduled during the week.
+In the summer programme, evening walks of 2-3 hours may be scheduled during the week.

 We walk throughout the year, with a varied programme, ranging from leisurely, often local routes, to more demanding mountain and moorland walking.
 All walks are graded and distance and ascent are given in the walk description to enable you choose one that suits your ability.
 For your first walk with us you are advised to choose one that might be "too easy" rather than overstretch yourself.

-We meet in the Leys Park Road Car Park, central Dunfermline, and practice car-sharing to travel to the start of walks.
+In normal times, we meet in the Leys Park Road car park, central Dunfermline, and practice car-sharing to travel to the start of walks.
+However, please see above for COVID-19 restrictions.
 It is advisable to check the Ramblers Scotland website before joining any walk, in case of any last-minute changes.
 For walks that are some distance from Dunfermline, and for all hillwalks (usually B+ and A grades), please contact the leader directly beforehand.

 Chairman/Webmaster Grant Robertson